 “It’s pretty clear the Prime Minister doesn’t give a rat’s about young LGBTIQ people.

 “LGBTIQ young people experience worse mental health outcomes than heterosexual young people, and it’s because of behaviour like this from our so-called leaders.
 It’s totally unacceptable and harmful.”

-Just.equal has also asked Morrison to meet with survivors of harmful “gay conversion” therapy, which the Prime Minister declared this week was “not an issue” for him.
+Just.equal also asked Morrison to meet with survivors of harmful “gay conversion” therapy.
+The Prime Minister earlier this week described conversion therapy as declared this week as “not an issue” for him.

 “Anything that inflicts unnecessary and preventable harm on everyday Australians should be of concern to the Prime Minister,” Croome said.